xmartlabs/react-template-xmartlabs/template/README.md

 Well, to be fair, models are the most "optional" part of this pattern.
 Using Typescript it's much easier to know what we're working with before runtime so we can be *pretty* sure about what we're doing.

 That said, models provide undeniable advantages and have almost zero cost to use (and also can be reused).
-It's up to the team developing wether you want to use models or not.
+It's up to the team developing whether you want to use models or not.

 ## Component Styling